bpringe/coinbase-pro-clj/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/coinbase-pro-clj.svg)](https://clojars.org/coinbase-pro-clj)

 A Clojure wrapper for the [Coinbase Pro API](https://docs.pro.coinbase.com/) (formerly GDAX).
 The point of this library is to make it convenient to harness the power of Clojure for creating cryptocurrency trading bots and similar applications that utilize the [Coinbase Pro exchange](https://pro.coinbase.com).
+Results are given in edn, and authentication is handled by the library.

 ## Installation